 - Opening hook – Every good story needs to open with a hook that makes the reader want to keep reading.

 - Have to focus – Know what message you want to get to your customer and focus your story around that, keep it simple don’t overcomplicate it.

 - Problems & Solutions – See your customer’s problems as the villains in the narrative and your brand is the superhero with the solution, build on this.

 - Emotional Appeal – Studies show customer decision making is often based on emotions, creating a story with emotional ties may help a customer remember a story.

-- Know your Audience – Stories can be told different ways for different platforms so keep that in mind.
+- Know your Audience – Stories can be told in different ways for different platforms, so keep that in mind.

 How to get into Creative Zone of Storytelling in Content Marketing